top of page

 As a token of our gratitude for allowing us to do this, we've gifted the tee markers, scorecards and signage to the club so that if they choose, it's theirs to do it again!

 Mike Strantz designed his courses as living works of art.
-They were built to consumed by the eye in a 360 degree field of view in mind - looking as attractive in reverse from green to tee as it does forward.
+They were built to be consumed by the eye in a 360 degree field of view in mind - looking as attractive in reverse from green to tee as it does forward.
 In that regard, we certainly think The Iron Maverick Course passed the eye test.
 You'll have to ask the rest of the IM3 players if it passed their test too!

 Typically, you wouldn't get a detailed description of each hole from us.
 Since we were the one's who discovered the routing though, today is your lucky day...
 Here's the inside of the scorecard, followed by a description of what each hole looks like and a photo or nine of the course itself.